-During each graduate and undergraduate program orientation (Fall and Spring), Campus Safety personnel make a presentation to incoming students regarding the services offered by the department, how to easily file a report of crime or other incident (via the "Report It" tool), specialized information on the campus' sexual misconduct policy, emergency contact numbers, and the University's emergency alert system.
-Students are encouraged to further explore the "Campus Safety" page on MySCU for other helpful information including the most recent Annual Security Reports and the Daily Crime Logs maintained by Campus Safety.
+During each orientation, students are required to watch a Campus Safety presentation focused on the services offered by the department, how to easily file a report of crime or other incident (via the "Report It" tool), specialized information on the campus' sexual misconduct policy, emergency contact numbers, the University's emergency alert system, and the University's "Drug and Alcohol Prevention Program."
+Students are encouraged to further explore the "Campus Safety" page on MySCU and download the Rave Guardian and Crisis

+Manager mobiles apps for additional helpful information including the most recent Annual Security Reports and the Daily Crime Logs maintained by Campus Safety.

-The Daily Crime Logs are created, kept, and maintained by Campus Safety personnel and include all crimes reported to them including: the nature, date, time, and general location of each crime; and the disposition of the complaint, if known.
+The Daily Crime Logs are created, kept, and maintained by Campus Safety personnel and include all crimes reported to them including the nature, date, time, and general location of each crime; and the disposition of the complaint, if known.
 If new information about an entry becomes available to Campus Safety, then the new information will be recorded in the log within two business days from the time Campus Safety was made aware of the latest information.
 Entries on the Log are available for public inspection within two business days of the initial report being made; except where the disclosure of such information is prohibited by law or such disclosure would jeopardize the confidentiality of the victim (if this is one).
 Additionally, if there is clear and convincing evidence that the release of information from a Daily Crime Log would jeopardize an ongoing criminal investigation or the safety of an individual, cause a suspect to flee or evade detection, or result in the destruction of evidence, such information may be withheld until that damage is no longer likely to occur from the release of such information.
-Requests to view the Daily Crime Log can be made directly to a member of the Campus Safety staff or to the Executive Director or Auxiliary Operations & Physical Plant.
+Requests to view the Daily Crime Log can be made directly to a member of the Campus Safety staff or to the AVP for Auxiliary Operations.

-Both students and employees have access to an optional training detailing the manner in which our Emergency Alert system operates and all new hires and incoming students and employees have a required training concerning Title IX which addresses sexual misconduct issues, prevention, and reporting.
+Both students and employees have access to an optional training detailing the manner in which our Emergency Alert system operates (the basic principles and use are covered in orientation presentation) and all hires and incoming students and employees have a required training concerning Title IX which addresses sexual misconduct issues, prevention, and reporting (this training is required annually).

-Newly hired employees are also provided with a Campus Safety information document which details the department's services, contact information, and procedures along with a specialized online training concerning "Preventing Workplace Violence" which needs to be completed annually.
+Newly hired employees are also provided with an in person Campus Safety information session which details the department's services, contact information, and procedures along with a specialized online training concerning "Preventing Workplace Violence" which needs to be completed annually.